 Why train in New Zealand?

-New Zealand is privileged to receive thousands of students each year that enjoy a safe, multi-cultural environment in which to study.
+New Zealand is privileged to receive thousands of international students each year that enjoy a safe, multi-cultural environment in which to study.
 New Zealand is a very unique, modern, technologically advanced country with world-famous, breathtaking scenery and it continues to be an affordable place to study and live.
 Heliflite has great pleasure in welcoming International Students to Flight Training.

 Auckland is New Zealand’s largest city with a population of 1.5 million.
 Situated in the upper North Island the city is engulfed by scenic harbours, volcanic islands, stunning beaches, vineyards and rain forests.
 Exciting international events, festivals, concerts and exhibitions are hosted in Auckland throughout the year.